osmandapp/web/main/docs/user/personal/myplaces.md

 </Tabs>

-OsmAnd has a range of features for creating, saving, and displaying [*tracks*](../personal/tracks/create-edit.md) on the map.
+OsmAnd has various features for creating, saving, and displaying [*tracks*](../personal/tracks/create-edit.md) on the map.
 They can be part of the [navigation](../navigation/setup/gpx-navigation.md), created with [Plan a route](../plan-route/create-route.md) tool, [imported](../personal/tracks/create-edit.md#import) as GPX tracks, recorded using the [Trip recording](../plugins/trip-recording.md) plugin, or viewed and selected from OpenStreetMap data. **Tracks** is a powerful tool for tracking trips, recording routes and points of interest in real-time, and for later [analyzing](../map/tracks/index.md#analyze-track-on-map), change [appearance](../map/tracks/appearance.md) and sharing data.

 - **Tracks tab**.
-All tracks ever recorded, created or imported are automatically displayed in the *My Places* folder in the *Tracks* tab.
-They are organised by folder or displayed in a list below them.
+All tracks ever recorded, created, or imported are automatically displayed in the *My Places* folder in the *Tracks* tab.
+They are organized by folder or displayed in a list below them.
 - **Create a track**.
 You can create a new track by starting a record in the Tracks tab or using the OsmAnd [Trip recording Plugin](../plugins/trip-recording.md) and [Widgets](../widgets/info-widgets.md#trip-recording-widgets).
 - **Manage**.
 After recording and saving, you can manage all existing tracks:
     - Using the three-dot menu for [folders](../personal/tracks/manage-tracks.md#folder-menu).